haleyjhankins/hhweb_portfolio/landing-page/Readme.md

 ## Developer Notes ##
 This module uses Gulp for compression of the assets within it.

-**DO NOT STORE FILES DIRECTLY INTO /dist!
+IMPORTANT:**DO NOT STORE FILES DIRECTLY INTO /dist!
 This folder should be generated based on assets in the other folders.
 Failing to head this message can result in lost files after a `gulp clean`**

 When you are making changes to any of the JS files you will need to recreate the dist/js/bundle.min.js .
 There are a few ways to do this.